pantheon-org/opencode-warcraft-notifications/docs/README.md

 Welcome to the comprehensive documentation for the Warcraft II Notifications Plugin for OpenCode!

+**Live Documentation**: This documentation is also available online at [https://pantheon-org.github.io/opencode-warcraft-notifications/](https://pantheon-org.github.io/opencode-warcraft-notifications/)

 ## 📚 Documentation Structure

 ### For Users